Amethyst-szs/voice-generator/README.md

 "Punctuation": ".?!"
 This parameter can be used to change which symbols are marked as punctuation

+"CollectionSplit": "\n"
+This parameter is what splits a collection file.
+You can change this from line breaks if you want a special symbol to switch lines, but in general don't change this.

 "SwaveSymbol": "0xFD"
 This parameter marks what hexadecimal value is used to seperate waves in a swave.
 Not recommened to change!